RJT1990/gandecks/README.md

 # GAN Decks

 A showcase of GAN generated skateboard deck graphics.
-These graphics were generated using the [Mantra deep learning framework](https://github.com/RJT1990/mantra/).
+Generated using the [Mantra deep learning framework](https://github.com/RJT1990/mantra/).

 Let me know which ones you like.
 I am going to get some of these printed in real life.